The Cardinals get another shot at the Seahawks after dominating the game in Seattle last month.

 But the way the Cardinals dismantled the Seahawks in Seattle earlier this season changes the dynamic for the rematch Sunday at University of Phoenix Stadium.

-“We beat them pretty bad at their house,” defensive end
+"We beat them pretty bad at their house," defensive end Calais Campbell said, "so they owe us a little payback."

 The Cards emerged from that game with arguably their finest overall performance of the season, winning 27-3 and holding the Seahawks to 128 total yards of offense.